open-dovetail/fabric-chaincode/README.md

 ## Troubleshoot

+### Failed to import Flogo model

+Make sure that you have installed required Flogo contributions listed above.

 ### Failed to install dovetail contributions in Web UI

 The Dovetail contributions require a couple of Flogo patches that have not yet been merged to the Flogo core/flow projects, and so to install Dovetail contributions in the Web UI, you can make the following changes after you start the Web UI docker container: